I’m going to make a controversial statement here. You don’t have to agree with me, but…

 Just bear with me for a minute, and I’ll try to explain.

 A lot of business owners will spend hundreds (often thousands) of pounds on a beautifully designed website with frills galore, but they don’t invest in the words on those pages.

-The job of a SEO copywriter is to bridge the gap between the website design and functions, and the information your target audience will expect to find on your website - in such a way that the website climbs those search engine rankings.
+The job of an SEO copywriter is to bridge the gap between the website design and functions, and the information your target audience will expect to find on your website – in such a way that the website climbs those search engine rankings.

 Imagine, if you will, you are going to buy a car from a dealer.

 You visit them, take a good look at the cars on display and you narrow it down to one or two.

 The car you will buy is dependent on the benefits and features it will give you, and you discover this information by talking to the salesperson, and reading the glossy brochure.

 It’s the sales talk that will swing it for you – in verbal or written form.